metaplex-foundation/mip/mip-5.md

 When the Metaplex Foundation opens the Voting Period, it will specify the minimum number of total votes that must be submitted for the vote to count (the “Voting Threshold”).
 Voting will be based on MPLX ownership, meaning that one MPLX equals one vote.
 The Metaplex Foundation will announce via Twitter (@MetaplexFndn) and on the Metaplex Discord channel when a Voting Period is beginning and direct the community to where it can cast votes on the Metaplex DAO.
 The voting mechanics may change in the future as we learn from experience.

 Once the Voting Period closes, the MIP will either pass and convert to an “Approved MIP,” or will fail and convert to a “Rejected MIP.”
-The MIP will pass and convert to an Approved MIP if (a) >66% of votes are “Yes” votes, and (b) total votes cast exceed the Voting Threshold.
+The MIP will pass and convert to an Approved MIP if (a) >50% of votes are “Yes” votes, and (b) total "Yes" votes cast exceed the Voting Threshold.
 If either condition is not met, the MIP shall fail and convert to a Rejected MIP.

 <h2>Foundation Implementation</h2>